gaois/Gaois.Localizer/README.md

 If you want to migrate from a URL schema that used two-letter language tags (such as `example.com/es`) to a schema that uses regional locales (such as `example.com/es-ES`) Fiontar.Localization includes a helpful redirection protocol that leverages .NET Core's native URL rewriting middleware and takes care of the hard work for you.

 The `RedirectLanguageToLocale` object accepts a dictionary that maps the two-letter codes onto your regional locales.
-In fact, if you had previously created `LanguageLocaleMap` (see Language tag choice above) you can recycle this object here:
+In fact, if you had previously created a `LanguageLocaleMap` (see Language tag choice above) you can recycle this object here:

 ```c#
 public void ConfigureServices(IServiceCollection services)